umakiyer/Challenge-1/README.md

 	The number of cancellation was more or less the throughout the year INSERT THE CHART HERE?????

 	The sucees rate was higher for lower campaign goals INSERT THE CHART HERE ?????
-- What are some limitations of this dataset?

 The dataset doesn't have the benefits the backer would get depending on their pledge

-- What are some other possible tables and/or graphs that we could create?
+What are some other possible tables and/or graphs that we could create?
 	Theater outcome by the backer
 	Theater outcome by country